Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Constraints

 \subsection{Theoretical Constraints}

 \begin{itemize} \item \textbf{Vacuum Stability:} The vacuum stability conditions ensure that the potential must be bounded from below in all possible field direction.
-To achieve these, the $\lambda_{i}$'s parameters must follow certain relationship such that the quartic terms in the potential must dominate in large field values.
-Here we list down the conditions on $\lambda_i$'s which is needed to meet the stability criteria, that prevents the potential from becoming infinitely negative, \cite{Coleppa_2014}
+To achieve this, the $\lambda_{i}$ parameters must follow certain relationships such that the quartic terms in the potential must dominate for large field values.
+Here we list down the conditions on the $\lambda_i$'s which are needed to meet the stability criteria, which prevents the potential from becoming infinitely negative, \cite{Coleppa_2014}

 \item \textbf{Unitarity:} The unitarity constraints are necessary to ensure that the theory remains predictive at high energies.
 At tree level, unitarity imposes specific conditions on the energy growth of all possible $2 \to 2$ scattering processes.
-Ref\cite{Ginzburg_2005,Bhattacharyya:2015nca} derives the unitarity conditions for the 2HDM model explicitly.
+Ref.~\cite{Ginzburg_2005,Bhattacharyya:2015nca} derives the unitarity conditions for the 2HDM model explicitly.
 According to the unitarity constraint, the following relations should be obeyed:

 where